Codecademy/docs/content/go/concepts/comments/comments.md

 ---
 Title: 'Comments'
 Description: 'A comment is a piece of text within a program that is not executed.
-It can be used to provide additional information to aid in understanding the code.
-Single-line comments are created using two consecutive forward slashes.
-The compiler ignores any text after // on the same line. go // This line will denote a comment in Go  Multi-line comments are created using /* to begin the comment, and */ to end the comment.
-The compiler ignores any text in between. go'
+It can be used to provide additional information to aid in understanding the code.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'